Vihaan3/knowledge-garden/content/Personal Knowledge Management/John Locke Quick Answers.md

 				- Random events and triggers have a greater influence on you than you might realize (so your moral intuitions might change the next day)
 		- Your moral intuitions are mostly a combination of things selected for by evolution + random things that you absorb from others.
 Those random things are mostly driven by [[Memetics]].
 			- You easily could have very different moral intuitions in different circumstances
+				- "Your moral feelings are attached to frames, to descriptions of reality rather than to reality itself...framing should not be viewed as an intervention that masks or distorts an underlying preference.
+At least in this instance...there is no underlying preference that is masked or distorted by the frame.
+Our preferences are about framed problems, and our moral intuitions are about descriptions, not about substance.""
 - Is there such a thing as too much democracy?
+	- Yes
+		- California
+		- *Myth of the Rational Voter*
 - Why do civilizations collapse?
 Is our civilization in danger?
 	- https://www.thepsmiths.com/p/review-after-1177-bc-by-eric-h-cline
 - What is the optimal global population?